強制収容所の場所

 Sand Island Internment Camp, Honolulu, Oahu Island

-This internee was sent in the Seventh Transfer Group of twenty-three Issei men aboard the U.S. Army transport ship the Ernest Hinds for incarceration in U.S. Army and Justice Department camps on the Mainland.
-The internees were sent together from camp to camp, with some paroled to War Relocation Authority camps to reunite with family and others transferred for repatriation to Japan.
+A group of twenty-three Issei men were sent aboard the U.S. Army transport ship the Ernest Hinds for incarceration in U.S. Army and Department of Justice camps on the Mainland.
+The internees were sent together from camp to camp.
+Some were paroled to War Relocation Authority camps and reunited with family members, others were transferred for repatriation to Japan.

 Also in this transfer group were two Issei women: a nun, Kanzen Ito, and a physician, Ishiko Mori.
 The women were kept apart from the male internees and had different internment sequences from them.